 If you didn't pay a deposit or your deposit is insufficient to cover damages you caused or past-due rent, your landlord can wait until your lease ends and sue you for the total amount of lost rent.
 This could be a substantial amount depending on the length of your lease.
 Your landlord may sue you in Missouri small claims court where the limit is $5,000.
 Because most landlords typically require security deposits and use deposits to cover future unpaid rent, your landlord will likely choose to mitigate.

 If you want to leave early, and you don't have legal justification to do so, there are better options than just moving out and hoping your landlord gets a new tenant quickly.
 There's a lot you can do to limit the amount of money you need to pay your landlord—and help ensure a good reference from the landlord when you're looking for your next place to live.

-Every Tenant's Legal Guide, by Janet Portman and Marcia Stewart (Nolo) provides extensive legal and practical advice that every tenant needs, from move in to move out, including how to get your landlord to cancel your lease, plus dozens of forms and sample letters.
+Every Tenant's Legal Guide, by Janet Portman and Ann O'Connell (Nolo), provides extensive legal and practical advice that every tenant needs, from move in to move out, including how to get your landlord to cancel your lease, plus dozens of forms and sample letters.

 Need a lawyer?
 Start here.